 For this reason, it is imperative that before adopting cloud computing, organizations must first understand the security considerations that are inherited by the cloud computing model.
 These considerations must be revised before starting—ideally during the planning process.

 Security in the realm of information technology has been fascinating to me for a long time.
 For the last 2 years, I embarked on a journey toward Information Security (IS).
 I challenged myself and enrolled in the highest Swiss federal diploma of higher education in Information and Communication Technology (ICT) – ICT Security Expert.
-After nearly two years of hard study and sleepless nights, I am happy and grateful now that I passed the Swiss Federal Exam!!!
+After nearly two years of hard study and sleepless nights, I am so happy and grateful now that I passed the Swiss Federal Exam on the first attempt!!!

 Bypassing this exam, I received the ICT Security Expert, Advanced Federal Diploma of Higher Education title which is the highest level of a diploma under the Professional Training program which is led by the ICT Professional Education in Switzerland.

 You can read about the graduation ceremony in the press release published by the ICT Berufsbildung here: Twelve new ICT Security Experts for a safer Switzerland.

 In this article, I would like to share my experience to help anyone interested to take this journey and pass the Swiss ICT Security Expert, Advanced Federal Diploma of Higher Education.

 First of all, this diploma is dedicated to my wife and my family who have supported me and their patience while I was busy preparing for the final exam.